 As a London wedding photographer one is faced with a relatively unique set of opportunities and challenges.
 On the plus side there is the wealth of fantastic locations and venues in the capital from the grand to the chic to the downright cool but conversely, and much less glamourously, getting around from venue to venue, sorting out the logistics of wedding photographer London can be extremely difficult.

 Success starts with planning and and planning starts with meeting and communicating with the couple about to get married.
 A planning meeting a few days or a couple of weeks before the wedding day itself is vital.
-At this meeting you need to make sure that all of the key timings and locations are understood and make sure that it is realistic to get from one to another.
+At this meeting, as a wedding photographer London, you need to make sure that all of the key timings and locations are understood and make sure that it is realistic to get from one to another.
 If any problems are seen at this point it is still possible to sort them out.
 By the time the day itself arrives it is far too late.

 After the planning meeting check routes and timings, make a time plan and plan to arrive at the first venue (usually where the bride is getting ready) at least half an hour early.
 It’s probably not necessary to arrive with the bride half an hour early but allowing plenty of time for travel and arriving in good time at this early stage of the day works wonders for the wedding photographer London stress levels!